SharinaS/Cloud-Engineering-Fundamentals/cloudfront.md

 ## Use signed cookies for the following cases:

-- You want to **provide access to multiple restricted files**, for example, all of the files for a video in HLS format or all of the files in the subscribers' area of a website.
+* You want to **provide access to multiple restricted files**, for example, all of the files for a video in HLS format or all of the files in the subscribers' area of a website.
-  * HTTP Live Streaming (also known as HLS) is an HTTP-based adaptive bitrate streaming communications protocol (see more on [wikipedia](https://en.wikipedia.org/wiki/HTTP_Live_Streaming))
+  * HLS, aka HTTP Live Streaming, is an HTTP-based adaptive bitrate streaming communications protocol (see more on [wikipedia](https://en.wikipedia.org/wiki/HTTP_Live_Streaming))

-- You don't want to change your current URLs.
+* You don't want to change your current URLs.

+# SNI

+## Transport Layer Security protocol

+"Transport Layer Security (TLS), and its now-deprecated predecessor, Secure Sockets Layer (SSL), are cryptographic protocols designed to provide communications security over a computer network." - Wikipedia

+## Server Name Indication

+SNI = Server Name Indication

+SNI Custom SSL relies on the SNI extension of the Transport Layer Security protocol, which allows multiple domains to serve SSL traffic over the **same IP address** by including the hostname which the viewers are trying to connect to.

+Amazon CloudFront delivers your content from each edge location and offers the same security as the Dedicated IP Custom SSL feature.

+### Browsers

+SNI Custom SSL works with most modern browsers, including Chrome version 6 and later (running on Windows XP and later or OS X 10.5.7 and later), Safari version 3 and later (running on Windows Vista and later or Mac OS X 10.5.6. and later), Firefox 2.0 and later, and Internet Explorer 7 and later (running on Windows Vista and later).

+### Downside

+Some users may not be able to access your content because some older browsers do not support SNI and will not be able to establish a connection with CloudFront to load the HTTPS version of your content.
+If you need to support non-SNI compliant browsers for HTTPS content, it is recommended to use the Dedicated IP Custom SSL feature.

+### Fees

+There are no additional certificate management fees to SNI; you simply pay normal Amazon CloudFront rates for data transfer and HTTPS requests.

 # Console Demo